lsst-sqre/squareone/docs/dev/rsd-architecture.rst

 .. note::

    :file:`src/component` is different: that's where component design tokens are stored.
-   More about those in :ref:`component-design-tokens`
+   More about those in :ref:`rsd-component-design-tokens`

 .. note::